FranzZemen/bsh-defer/README.md

         }
     );

-    // Angular:  note that the first line could also read bsh.someAi().then{
+    // Angular:  note that the first line could also read bsh.someApi().then{
-    // since the global window is implicity window.bsh.someApi().then(
+    // since the global window is implicit window.bsh.someApi().then(
         function success(val) {
         },